 Bonus Tip:

-Make use of A/B testing (trying two different versions of your ad) to see what works best — this could be different headlines, images, or call-to-action buttons.
+Make use of A/B testing (trying two different versions of your ad) to see what works best — the outcome could be different headlines, images, or call-to-action buttons.

 Top Programmatic Trends in 2025